-It’s the start of 2021, which means it’s the perfect time to implement changes in your company!
+It’s the start of the year, which means it’s the perfect time to implement changes in your company!
 If you’re looking to ramp up your profits this year, now is your chance to start investing in your sales team.

 By developing a sales training program that will help drive new customers to your business, that’s how!

 An effective sales training program improves your company’s sales performance in the long run.
 From lead generation to sales management, the program helps your SDR’s develop the skills they need to cover every step of the sales process.

 Sure, you can give a few inspirational speeches here and there.
 However, motivational talks can only go so far when empowering your sales team.
 You must help improve your team’s skill set, which is what the program is for.

 Even though businesses are spending more on training, most of them are not getting their money’s worth.
 Why?
 Because the training delivered wasn’t right for the team.

 You want to make the most of your sales training program.
 In this post, you will learn how to design and execute one that will help your team generate sales effectively for years to come.

 Align your sales training program with your business goals

 For any training program to be effective, it should support your company’s strategic objectives.
 After all, you’re not just in the business of developing people.
 You’re running a company with its own needs and priorities.

 One of the most important questions that you need to ask is this: